Titus-Huang/Wishlist-Eliminator/README.md

 - Buttons to not click too many times (cause its broken :unamused:)

 ## :sob: Lessons learnt
+### Day 1
+Would certainly look at more detailed method in how user sessions can be made more secure in the future, as currently it is pretty much open for middleman attacks.
+It was certainly a challenge in learning how user authentication/login/logout works within the context of this React/Express app.

 What I would do differently if I could wind back the clock...

 ## :white_check_mark: Future features